menandmice/micetro_docs/guides/user-manual/webapp_edit_dhcp.rst

 Add a new DHCP option
 ---------------------

-1. Start typing into the "Add an option" field.
+1. Start typing into the :guilabel:`Add an option` field.
 Either type in the name of the option or the option number.

 2. A list of available options will be displayed as you type.